stefantrajkovic7/event-driven-playground-aws/README.md

-# Event-Driven Application with Node.js and AWS Lambda
+# Event-Driven AWS Lambda Applications with Node.js and Golang

 ## Overview
-This project implements an event-driven architecture using Node.js and AWS Lambda, demonstrating a scalable and serverless approach to building modern applications.
+This project implements an AWS Lambda event-driven architecture using Node.js and Golang, demonstrating a scalable and serverless approach to building modern applications.
 The application leverages various AWS services to create a robust event-driven system.

 ## Architecture Components